-Renovascular hypertension is high blood pressure in one or both of the renal arteries that supply blood to the kidneys.
+Renovascular hypertension is high blood pressure in 1 or both of the renal arteries that supply blood to the kidneys.

 The Kidney and its Main Blood Vessels

 Renovascular hypertension is caused by renal artery stenosis, a narrowing of the artery in the kidney.
 This results in a decrease in blood flow to 1 or both kidneys.

 Each kidney is capable of regulating the body’s blood pressure to assure that each organ has an adequate supply of oxygenated blood.
 Stenosis activates a cascade of hormones known as the renin-angiotensin system.
 This pattern increases blood pressure, which may result in renovascular hypertension.
 High blood pressure is a leading cause of stroke and heart attack.

 The 2 most common causes of renovascular hypertension are:

 Factors that may increase your chance of renovascular hypertension include:

 Problems with the renal arteries develop slowly and worsen over time.
 Most people do not experience symptoms of high blood pressure, so symptoms may go unnoticed.